Nikk0o/fpu/README.md

-I have not tested some operations so they might be wrong
+I didn't test everything, so there might be some errors

 # Floating Point Unit